 Cook the waffles until it is your desired brownness.
 They sometimes take a little longer than regular waffles.
 Keep finished waffles warm in a 200 F oven while the rest are cooking.

-Serve the waffles with syrup, whipped cream, and fresh berries!
+Serve the waffles with syrup, whipped cream, and fresh berries and enjoy!

 - Matcha Mochi Waffles: Add in one tablespoon of matcha powder to the dry ingredients.
 Make sure to whisk it well so that it is evenly incorporated.